Sunday, January 24, 2016

 Words & music - Hal David & Burt Bacharach.
 Sung by Mark Lindsay

-As far as I’m concerned, when it comes to film composers, the 60s sun rose and set with Burt Bacharach (and the underappreciated but invaluable contributions of lyricist, Hal David).
-I am mad about all of his work, but this smooth title song to a perfectly terrible western swings with a bossa nova beat and Bacharach’s trademark syncopation and shifts in meter.
-Truly putting this song over for me are Mark Lindsay's (of Paul Revere and the Raiders) vocals, which really play up Bacharach’s amusing (and tres-groovy) habit of ending musical phrases on an “up” that sounds like a question being asked.
-A really good song.
+As far as I’m concerned, when it comes to film composers, the '60s sun rose and set with Burt Bacharach (along with the underappreciated but invaluable contributions of lyricist Hal David).
+I love all of his work, but this smooth title song from a notably terrible comedy western swings with a bossa nova beat and Bacharach’s signature syncopation and shifts in meter.
+What truly makes this song stand out for me are Mark Lindsay's (of Paul Revere and the Raiders) vocals, which highlight Bacharach’s amusing (and tres-groovy) tendency to end musical phrases on an “up” that sounds like a question being asked.
+A really terrific song.

 15.